nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 #### Overriding globally registered providers

 If you have a [globally registered guard](/security/authentication#enable-authentication-globally) (or pipe, interceptor, or filter), you need to take a few more steps to override that enhancer.
-To re-cap the original registration looks like this:
+To recap the original registration looks like this:

 ```typescript
 providers: [